MicrosoftDocs/windows-itpro-docs/windows/security/intelligence/phishing.md

 ### Awareness

 The best protection is awareness and education.
-Don’t open attachments or click links in unsolicited emails, even if the emails came from someone you know.
-If you are not expecting the email, be wary about opening the attachment and verify the URL.
+Don’t open attachments or click links in unsolicited emails, even if the emails came from a recognized source.
+If the email is unexpected, be wary about opening the attachment and verify the URL.

-Enterprises should educate and train their employees to be wary of any emails, phone calls, or the like, that request personal or financial information, and instruct them to report the threat to the company’s security operations team immediately.
+Enterprises should educate and train their employees to be wary of any communication that requests personal or financial information, and instruct them to report the threat to the company’s security operations team immediately.

 Here are several telltale signs of a phishing scam:

-* If links or URLs provided in emails are not pointing to the correct location or are attempting to have you access a third-party site that is not affiliated with the sender of the email, you should use caution.
-For example, in the image below you see that the URL provided does not match the URL that you will be taken to if you click the link.
-This is a red flag and you should be wary of attempting to access this website.
+* The links or URLs provided in emails are **not pointing to the correct location** or are attempting to have you access a third-party site that is not affiliated with the sender of the email.
+For example, in the image below the URL provided does not match the URL that you will be taken to.
     ![example of how exploit kits work](./images/URLhover.png)

-* Emails that request personal information such as social security numbers or bank or financial information are always a good sign that you should do further investigation.
-Never release any personal, private, or confidential information unless you are positive the email is from a valid source.
-Even official communications won't generally request personal information from you in the form of an email.
+* There is a **request for personal information** such as social security numbers or bank or financial information.
+Official communications won't generally request personal information from you in the form of an email.

-* Oftentimes the scammer will change letters, add numbers, or otherwise change items in the email address so that it is similar enough to a legitimate email address.
+* **Items in the email address will be changed** so that it is similar enough to a legitimate email address but has added numbers or changed letters.

+* The message is **unexpected and unsolicited**.
+If you suddenly receive an email from an entity or a person you rarely deal with, consider this email suspect.

+* The message or the attachment asks you to **enable macros, adjust security settings, or install applications**.
+Normal emails will not ask you to do this.

+* The message contains **errors**.
+Legitimate corporate messages are less likely to have typographic or grammatical errors or contain wrong information.

+* The **sender address does not match** the signature on the message itself.
+For example, an email is purported to be from Mary of Contoso Corp, but the sender address is john<span></span>@example.com.

+* There are **multiple recipients** in the “To” field and they appear to be random addresses.
+Corporate messages are normally sent directly to individual recipients.

+* The greeting on the message itself **does not personally address you**.
+Apart from messages that mistakenly address a different person, those that misuse your name or pull your name directly from your email address tend to be malicious.

-* Phishing websites are designed to look like legitimate sites that you are familiar with and use on a regular basis, but may use outdated logos, have typos, or ask you to give additional information that are not asked by legitimate sign-in websites.
+* The website looks familiar but there are **inconsistencies or things that are not quite right** such as outdated logos, typos, or ask users to give additional information that is not asked by legitimate sign-in websites.

-* Sometimes you will notice that the page that opens is not a live page but rather an image that is designed to look like the site you are familiar with.
-Be careful if, upon opening a new website, a pop-up appears that requests you to enter your credentials.
+* The page that opens is **not a live page** but rather an image that is designed to look like the site you are familiar with.
+A pop-up may appear that requests credentials.

-If you are unsure if the email is a phishing scam, you should contact the business associated with it by phone or email to notify them of the email you received.
+If in doubt, contact the business by known channels to verify if any suspicious emails are in fact legitimate.

 For more information, download and read this Microsoft [e-book on preventing social engineering attacks](https://info.microsoft.com/Protectyourweakestlink.html?ls=social), especially in enterprise environments.